Azure/bicep/README.md

 1. **Start by [installing the tooling](./docs/installing.md).**
 1. **Complete the [Bicep tutorial](./docs/tutorial/01-simple-template.md)**

-Alternatively, you can try the [Bicep Playground](https://aka.ms/bicepdemo) or use the [VSCode Devcontainer/Codespaces](https://github.com/Azure/vscode-remote-try-bicep) repo to get a preconfigured environment.
+Alternatively, you can try the [Bicep Playground](https://aka.ms/bicepdemo) or use the [VS Code Devcontainer/Codespaces](https://github.com/Azure/vscode-remote-try-bicep) repo to get a preconfigured environment.

 If you have an existing ARM Template or set of resources that you would like to convert to `.bicep` format, see [Decompiling an ARM Template](./docs/decompiling.md).